lab-cosmo/librascal/docs/source/dev_guide/review_process.rst

-After successfully adding a new feature, doing maintenance, sorting out a bug or adding new documentation, in short: contributing to the codebase in any form, you should ensure that all existing and new tests should pass.
-These include tests for functionality on the C++ as well as the python side but also include tests for code style as far as they can be automated (see our :ref:`Coding convention <coding-convention>` for details on the style).
-We also have a custom ``make`` target to help with autoformatting C++ as well as Python code.
+After successfully adding a new feature, doing maintenance, sorting out a bug or adding new documentation, in short: contributing to the codebase in any form, you should ensure that all existing and new tests pass.
+These include tests for functionality on the C++ as well as the python side but also include tests for code style as far as they can be automated (see our :ref:`Coding convention
+<coding-convention>` for details on the style).
+We also have a custom ``make``
+target to help with autoformatting C++ as well as Python code.

 Further, we provide a PR template on Github with several checkmarks to help start and streamline the review process.
-Please make use of it though you can remove points that are irrelevant to the PR.
-This template is intended to help you in preparing your contribution for the review process and includes the main point which will be raised in any case.
+Please make use of it, although you can remove points that are irrelevant to the PR.
+This template is intended to help you in preparing your contribution for the review process and includes the main points most commonly raised by reviewers.
 Also we highly encourage the use of the *Draft* PR functionality Github provides.
 We see it as a way to start a discussion about the contribution and the proposed changes and it does not have to be polished at that stage.
 The difference between a Draft PR and a normal PR is minor.
-The Draft stage signals that it is up for discussion and contributions while one the other hand treating it like a normal PR in the sense that all the continuous integration tools are applied and there is an immediate feedback from automatic tests.
+The Draft stage signals that your contribution is not ready for review but up for discussion.
+But it is nevertheless treated by like a normal PR in the sense that all the continuous integration tools are applied and there is an immediate feedback from automatic tests.
 Do not hesitate to contact us at any stage if you are unsure about anything.

-Once you have added something to the code base and please check locally if the tests pass.
+Once you have added something to the code base, please check locally if the tests pass.
 These tests include the code tests as well as the tests for code style as far as they can be checked automatically.
 You should also add tests for new functionality.
-Likewise, if your changes break existing tests, be sure to update (not disable!) the affected tests so that they pass.
+Likewise, if your changes break existing tests, be sure to update (not deactivate!) the affected tests so that they pass.
 The next step is to merge or rebase with the master branch (if you are unsure about which option, do not hesitate to contact us).
 If necessary, add changes to the code to comply with any other added tests coming in from the updated master branch if they were not resolved in the merging or rebase process.
-If your PR started out as a Draft, this is now the time to create a normal PR.
-If the PR never went into a Draft PR this is the point where you would create create the PR.
-Upon creating the PR the continuous integration tools run a set of rigorous tests with different compilers and compiling modes such as debug to ensure compatibility with the our defined set of options.
+If your PR started out as a Draft, this is now the time to convert it to a normal PR.
+If the PR never went into a Draft PR this is the point where you would actually create the PR.
+Upon creating the PR the continuous integration tools run a set of extensive tests with different compilers and compiling modes, such as debug (mode), to ensure compatibility with a variety of pre-defined defined sets of options.

 Once the PR is ready for review (all items on the checklist are completed), use the Github button to notify specific developers to review the changes.